mohamuhsin/piano-keys/README.md

 Reveal the nextThree button by changing the .hidden property to make the nextThree button appear.

 Hide the nextTwo button by changing the .hidden property to hide the nextTwo button.

+**13.** Once the student has reached this point of the Happy Birthday song the lyrics changes from HAP-PY BIRTH-DAY TO YOU to HAP-PY BIRTH-DAY DEAR FRI-END.

+Make the following changes to the lyrics in the function when the button is clicked:

+Change the content of the element with an ID of word-five to DEAR.

+Change the content of the element with an ID of word-six to FRI-.